 Chiltern Open Air Museum COVID-19 UPDATE

-Our gardens and grounds are now open on a Saturday, Sunday, Tuesday and Thursday (we will also be opening on Wednesdays in August).
+Our gardens and grounds will be open on Saturdays and Sundays until our Christmas Weekend on the 5th and 6th December.
 All tickets must be pre-booked via our website, where there are timed entry slots and limited ticket numbers to ensure staff and visitor safety.

 Our collection of historic buildings will not yet be open for you to go inside but the doors to most are open and you can have a peek inside over the barrier.
 You can still explore our 45 acre site with its period gardens, ‘Dig for Victory’ allotment, fruit orchards, woodland and adventure playground.
 You’ll also be able to say hello to our sheep, cows, goats and chickens.